 Fritz Fischer is Professor of History and History Education at UNC.
-He is the 1998 recipient of the College of Arts and Sciences award for outstanding teaching and the recipient of the Mortar Board Outstanding Teacher Award in 2003 and 2006.
+He is the 2015 recipient of the University of Northern Colorado Sears-Helgoth Distinguished Teaching Award, the universities leading award for teaching.
+He also earned the University of Northern Colorado award for outstanding advising and service in 2007, and has been the recipient of the Mortar Board Outstanding Teacher Award in 2003, 2006 and 2010.

 Prof. Fischer received his B.A. and M.A. from Stanford University and his Ph.D. from Northwestern University.
 Previous to receiving his doctorate, Prof. Fischer taught middle school and high school history in California.
-He specializes in 20th century American cultural and diplomatic history.
-His most recent book is entitled Making Them Like Us: Peace Corps Volunteers in the 1960s.
+He specializes in History Education and 20th century American cultural and diplomatic history.
+His most recent book is entitled The Memory Hole: The U.S. History Curriculum Under Siege, and he is also the author of Making Them Like Us: Peace Corps Volunteers in the 1960s.

 Prof. Fischer coordinates the History Education program here at UNC, and is the History Department representative to the STEP (Secondary Teaching) program, so if you have questions about being a history teacher, please get in touch with him.
-Professor Fischer was recently elected to the Board of Trustees of the National Council for History Education, an organization dedicated to fostering the teaching of history in the elementary and secondary schools.
+Professor Fischer has served as the Chair and currently is the Chair Emeritus of the Board of Trustees of the National Council for History Education, an organization dedicated to fostering the teaching of history in the elementary and secondary schools.
 For those interested in History Education here are some quick web-links for reference.

 - History Secondary Education Requirements